 The Office produces an annual budget which is approved by the Ombudsman.
 Financial integrity and accountability is secured through reporting to the Executive Management Group.
-The Office also has a Financial Management Manual, designed to assist employees to perform their tasks efficiently and effectively.
-The processes in the manual are consistent with relevant Treasurer's Instructions and State Supply Commission policies.
+The Office also has a Financial Management Manual (the Manual), designed to assist employees to perform their tasks efficiently and effectively.
+The processes in the Manual are consistent with relevant Treasurer's Instructions and State Supply Commission policies.

-An Internal Audit and Risk Management Committee reviews an audit of financial management, including procurement, each year against the policies and procedures in the Financial Management Manual.
-Specific audits are also conducted for key projects as required.
-The audits in 2012-13 showed a good level of internal control is being maintained over financial management functions to ensure compliance with financial legislation and policies.
+An Internal Audit and Risk Management Committee reviews an audit of financial management, including procurement, each year against the policies and procedures in the Manual.
+Specific audits are also conducted for key projects as required, including an internal audit of the Office's leave liability in 2013-14.
+The audits in 2013-14 showed a good level of internal control is being maintained over financial management functions to ensure compliance with financial legislation and policies.

-Principle 8: Communication (The organisation communicates with all parties in a way that is accessible, open and responsive)
+Principle 8: Communication

+(The organisation communicates with all parties in a way that is accessible, open and responsive)

 To ensure services are accessible, open and responsive, the Office communicates with its key stakeholders using a range of communication channels, adapted to suit the audience.
 Further information is included in the Collaboration and Access to Services section of the report.
 The Office also provides guidance for dealing with people with disabilities and people from culturally and linguistically diverse backgrounds.
-Policies covering record keeping, records management and communications ensure the Office safeguards the confidentiality and integrity of information, preventing unauthorised or false disclosure.
+Policies covering recordkeeping, records management and communications ensure the Office safeguards the confidentiality and integrity of information, preventing unauthorised or false disclosure.

-Bi-monthly Staff Meetings and separate team meetings provide a forum for sharing information internally and the Staff Consultative Committee has input into Office policies and procedures that affect staff.
+Bi-monthly staff meetings and separate team meetings provide a forum for sharing information internally and the Staff Consultative Committee has input into Office policies and procedures that affect staff.
 The Committee is made up of management and staff representatives from all teams in the Office.

-Principle 9: Risk Management (The organisation identifies and manages its risks)
+Principle 9: Risk management (The organisation identifies and manages its risks)

-The Office identifies and manages its risk through a Risk Management Plan that has been created in line with the Office's Strategic Plan.
-A review of the Risk Management Plan was finalised during 2012-13 to ensure it continues to be relevant.
+The Office identifies and manages its risk through a Risk Management Plan that is considered by the Office's Audit and Risk Management Committee as part of the Committee's regular meetings.
+The Risk Management Plan was reviewed during 2013-14 to ensure it continues to be relevant and consistent with the Office's Strategic Plan.
 The Office also has a Business Continuity Plan to ensure it can respond to, and recover from, any business disruption.

-Under the Risk Management Plan, controls have been identified for significant risks and any action required is assigned to a relevant member of Corporate Management Group.
-The internal audit plan is based on the areas of risk identified in the Risk Management Plan and the Audit and Risk Management Committee oversees these audits and the Audit Plan for each year.
+Under the Risk Management Plan, controls have been identified for significant risks and any action required is assigned to a relevant member of Corporate Executive.
+The internal audit plan is based on the areas of risk identified in the Risk Management Plan and the Audit and Risk Management Committee oversees these audits and the audit plan for each year.